WHO WE ARE

 BACKGROUND ON DARFUR

-In 2002, the government of Sudan began a genocidal campaign against indigenous Africans in Darfur.
-Using militias, they killed innocent people, burned villages, looted properties, and destroyed food and water.
-Rape is used as a weapon of war and a method of terror against women, resulting in countless women and girls falling victim to sexual violence, left to suffer in silence due to the associated stigma.
-Over 300,000 civilians had been killed.
-Over 4 million have been impacted and over 3 million are still living in camps today, subject to constant attacks after 16 years and sadly, they have nowhere to return to today.
-The situation has been declared as genocide, war crimes, and crimes against humanity.
+In 2002, the Government of Sudan began a genocidal campaign against indigenous Africans in Darfur.
+Using militias, they killed innocent people, burned villages, looted properties, and destroyed food and water sources.
+Rape is used as a weapon of war and a method of terror against women, resulting in countless women and girls falling victim to sexual violence who are then left to suffer in silence due to the stigmas around survivors.
+The impact of the violence is harrowing: over 300,000 civilians have been killed, over 3 million people are still living in refugee or internally displaced camps today with nowhere to return to.
+In 2006, the United Nations International Commission of Inquiry on Darfur declared that war crimes and crimes against humanity have been committed in Darfur.
+Additionally, the United States government, international organizations, and world leaders have officially declared the violence in Darfur to be genocide.

-The International Criminal Court (ICC) indicted former President al-Bashir for genocide in Darfur.
-In retaliation, he expelled the most effective humanitarian aid agencies, restricted access to the needy, and used starvation to kill more people.
+In 2009, the International Criminal Court (ICC) indicted former President Omar al-Bashir for genocide in Darfur.
+In retaliation, he expelled the most effective humanitarian aid agencies, restricted access to those in need, and used starvation as a tactic to kill more people.
 Countless men, women, and children have lost their lives while the living continue to endure unimaginable suffering.
-While for years violence in Darfur remains alarmingly high, world leaders have remained silent and have not acted to stop the genocide and Darfur is no longer in the news today.
-The government of Sudan has successfully isolated Darfur from the rest of the world, decreasing international concern, and reducing the sense of urgency, allowing the genocide to continue.
+While for years, violence in Darfur has remained alarmingly high, world leaders have been silent and have not acted to stop the genocide.
+The al-Bashir regime’s isolation of Darfur from the rest of the world decreased international concern and reduced the sense of urgency, allowing the genocide to continue.

 Former President al-Bashir of Sudan and four leaders from his regime are wanted by the ICC for the world’s worst crimes – genocide, war crimes, and crimes against humanity – committed in Darfur.
 They remained in power because of support by some superpowers.
 For years, the United States was seeking to normalize relations and the European Union initiated collaboration and cut an anti-immigration deal that gave money to the indicted war criminals. al-Bashir became emboldened and continued his genocidal policies by killing and starving his own people across Sudan.

 In December 2018, Sudanese were mobilized in masses and took to the streets in an unprecedented uprising demanding the ouster of al-Bashir.
 On April 11, 2019, Bashir was forced out of power and, regrettably, another military general took power using similar forces to quell protests in Khartoum by ordering soldiers to shoot protesters.
-This resulted in 2 massacres, one in Khartoum on June 3rd that killed over 150 people in one night, and another massacre parallelly took place in Darfur, where 100 homes were burned, 15 people were killed, over 100 have been wounded, and dozens of women were raped.
-Sadly, the world has done nothing to hold the criminals accountable.
+This resulted in two simultaneous massacres, one in Khartoum on June 3rd that killed over 150 people in one night, and another in Darfur, where 100 homes were burned, 15 people were killed, over 100 were wounded, and dozens of women were raped.
+Sadly, the world has done nothing to hold these criminals accountable.

-Recently, negotiations were held in Addis Ababa, and an agreement has been reached between the ruling military council and pro-democracy protesters.
-Guess what?
-Instead of securing a civilian government as demanded by the people of Sudan, the agreement has granted the military the upper hand and full control over the interim government, leaving the issue of Darfur unresolved.
-On top of that, the generals who have committed genocide, have gained a new form of legitimacy to control the government.
-We fear, that this new arrangement will give them the power to wipeout the remaining victims in Darfur and the genocide will be fully completed.
+Instead of securing a civilian government as demanded by the people of Sudan, the military has been granted the upper hand and given nearly full control over the interim government, leaving the issue of Darfur unresolved.
+On top of that, the generals who have committed genocide have been legitimized by the gradual rapprochement of the international community.
+We fear that this new arrangement will give them the power to completely eradicate the people of Darfur.

-When the world turned a blind eye, we at DWAG said no to the silent conspiracy against the Darfur genocide and decided to stand firm and make our voice louder in demanding accountability, protection, and peace.
-But we can’t do it alone.
+While the world turns a blind eye, we at DWAG say no to the silent conspiracy against the Darfur genocide and decided to stand firm and make our voices even louder in demanding accountability, protection, and peace.

-That is why we need you.
-Your voice and support.
-With your help, we can protect the victims and pressure the international community into meeting their obligation in bringing the perpetrators to justice through trial.
-Otherwise, the people of Darfur will be totally erased from the ground.
+That is why we need you: your voice and support.
+With your help, we can protect the victims and pressure the international community into meeting their obligation in bringing the perpetrators to justice through trial and bringing sustainable peace to Sudan before it is too late for the people of Darfur.

 Will you help?